-A: I initially came here by myself while my fiancée was busy preparing our wedding Germany.
-Six months after I had landed in SA for the first time, we got married and I brought her back to South Africa.
+A: I initially came here by myself while my fiancée was busy preparing our wedding in Germany.
+Six months after I had landed in SA for the first time, we got married, and I brought her back to South Africa.
 We have two kids; one was born in SA, the other one during our stay in Switzerland.

 Q: Why did you move to South Africa?
 What do you do?

 A: I initially moved here on an expat contract for Siemens Telecom as a Project Manager.
 I am now running my own eCommerce company.

 Living in Johannesburg

 Q: What do you enjoy most about Johannesburg?
 How would you rate the quality of life compared to Germany?

 A: There are many things to list here: The weather, the friendliness and openness of the people; the space, the outdoor opportunities, lots of nature, lots of things to do and many, many places to explore.
 I would rate the quality of life as 8 out of 10.

 Q: Any negatives?
 What do you miss most about home?

 A: Not mentioning the crime situation would show pure ignorance, although we have not been directly affected in the 14 years we have been in South Africa, except for one car radio that got stolen out of a friend’s car while they were visiting us.
 The political situation is also sometimes a bit worrying, since we can never be sure if those screaming the loudest might eventually gain power.
 What am I missing?
 My soccer club, 1.FC Köln, and being able to watch them live with my friends; everything else that you might miss from Germany, you can buy here.